swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

     storage provider.

-    Alternatively, you can set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the credentials file.
+    Alternatively, you can set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the credentials file:

     ```sh title="Execute the following command(s) in a terminal"
     # Initialize and login to Google Cloud